-A sweet whole wheat cracker.
+A sweet whole wheat cracker just like the original graham cracker recipe.
 These are very versatile.
 They can be eaten plain or used in recipes as whole crackers or just crumbs.

-A sweet whole wheat cracker.
+A sweet whole wheat cracker just like the original graham cracker recipe.
 These are very versatile.
 They can be eaten plain or used in recipes as whole crackers or just crumbs.

 Great recipe!
 I used butter instead of shortening, 1 & 1/2 c. of wheat flour, 1 c. of wheat germ and 1/2 c. of all-purpose flour.
 I doubled the vanilla, added 1 tbsp. of cinnamon and like everyone else used 1/2 cup of milk.
 I chilled the dough and cut it into shapes with various shaped cookies cutters.
 I also cut some into the traditional shaped rectangles using a pizza cutter and then poking some holes with a fork.
 These are too cute.
 They smell great and taste even better.Read More